Sleep apnea: Signs and symptoms

-The typical screening process for sleep apnea involves asking patients about common symptoms such as snoring, witnessed pauses in breathing during sleep and excessive daytime sleepiness.
+The typical screening process for sleep apnea involves asking patients about common symptoms such as snoring, witnessed pauses in breathing during sleep, and excessive daytime sleepiness.
 There is a wide range in presenting symptoms in patients with sleep apnea, from being asymptomatic to falling asleep while driving.
 Due to this wide range in clinical presentation, some people are not aware that they have sleep apnea and are either misdiagnosed or ignore the symptoms altogether.
 A current area requiring further study involves identifying different subtypes of sleep apnea based on patients who tend to present with different clusters or groupings of particular symptoms.

-OSA may increase risk for driving accidents and work-related accidents due to sleep fragmentation from repeated arousals during sleep.
-If OSA is not treated it results in excessive daytime sleepiness and oxidative stress from the repeated drops in oxygen saturation, people are at increased risk of other systemic health problems, such as diabetes, hypertension or cardiovascular disease.
+OSA may increase the risk of car crashes and work-related injuries due to sleep fragmentation from repeated arousals during sleep.
+If OSA is not treated, it results in excessive daytime sleepiness and oxidative stress from the repeated drops in oxygen saturation, and people are at increased risk of other systemic health problems, such as diabetes, hypertension or cardiovascular disease.
 Subtle manifestations of sleep apnea may include treatment refractory hypertension and cardiac arrhythmias and over time as the disease progresses, more obvious symptoms may become apparent.
 Due to the disruption in daytime cognitive state, behavioral effects may be present.
 These can include moodiness, belligerence, as well as a decrease in attentiveness and energy.
-These effects may become intractable, leading to depression.
+These effects may become persistent, leading to depression.